tylernygrendc/praktiki/README.md

 # Approach

 Praktiki is a dynamic, multi-page application.
-It will be built with standard javascript bundled with webpack.
-Styles will be implemented with css, utilizing the @import rule for modular construction.
-The login/product page will consist of static html (for performance), while all other pages will be generated dynamically with pug and express running on Cloud Functions.
-Authentication will be managed with Firebase Auth.
+It will be built with javascript and bundled with webpack.
+Styles will be implemented with scss, utilizing the @import rule for modular construction.
+Pages will be generated dynamically with pug and express running on Cloud Functions.
+Authentication will be managed with Firebase.
 Data will be managed with Firestore and Cloud Storage.

 ## 1. Task List